 If you experience this condition, your doctor will propose a treatment plan based on the examination and your test results.
 He may recommend:

 A fine-needle aspiration biopsy – a safe, relatively painless procedure.
 With this procedure, a hypodermic needle is passed into the lump, and tissue fluid samples containing cells are taken.
-Several passes with the needle may be required.
-Sometimes ultrasound is used to guide the needle into the nodule.
 There is little pain afterward and very few complications from the procedure.
 This test gives the doctor more information on the nature of the lump in your thyroid gland and may help to differentiate a benign from a malignant or cancerous thyroid mass.

 - Thyroid hormone replacement pills

 - Medication to block the effects of excessive production of thyroid hormone